Practical internet banking safety guide

 Device health

-Updates and built-in protection
+Updates and built-in device protection

 Most banking attacks don’t require cinematic hacking.
 Outdated browsers, old phones, malicious apps, and disabled updates suffice.